 By 41% to 22%, the public are twice as likely to say "toxic masculinity" is an unhelpful rather than helpful term.

-And while overall have a more favorable view of this phrase, there is a big gender divide in views among them: 37% of men aged 16 to 29 say "toxic masculinity" is an unhelpful phrase, roughly double the 19% of who feel this way.
+And while younger people overall have a more favorable view of this phrase, there is a big gender divide in views among them: 37% of men aged 16 to 29 say "toxic masculinity" is an unhelpful phrase, roughly double the 19% of young women who feel this way.
 Correspondingly, young women (47%) are considerably more likely than young men (29%)—or any other age category—to find it a helpful term.

 By contrast, views among older age groups vary less by gender—although older men are more likely than younger men to say "toxic masculinity" is an unhelpful term.